ex0-tekk/Diabolist-VR/Readme.md

  - Kingston NVMe M.2 1tb SSD.
  - Nvidia 3090 GPU.
 #
-The initial wabbajack setup file is 4.80 gb & the finished install folder size is 94 gb, for a total size of roughly 99 gb, it’s highly recommended that you install this on a NVMe M.2 SSD for optimal performance, although traditional SSD should be fine.
+The initial wabbajack setup file is 4.80 gb & the finished install folder size is 94 gb, for a total size of roughly 99 gb, it’s **Highly Recommended** that you install this on a NVMe M.2 SSD for optimal performance, although traditional SSD _should_ be fine.

 **I focused heavily on optimizing DVR** during development and testing via performance tools, mod settings, ini settings and using low DynDOLOD 3 @ 512k res with xLodGEN Occlusion.